danerwilliams/danewilliams.me/content/about.md

 slug = "about"
 +++

 I am an undergraduate [computer science](https://cse.nd.edu/) student at the [University of Notre Dame](https://www.nd.edu/) graduating in 2022.
 Outside of my studies I spend much of my time at the pool playing for the Notre Dame [men's water polo team](http://sites.nd.edu/waterpolo/).
 Originally, I am from the Bellevue/Eastside area of Seattle, where I attended [Eastside Catholic School](https://www.eastsidecatholic.org/) and graduated in 2018.
 I am also a proud alumni of the [Bellevue Club Swim Team](https://www.teamunify.com/team/onsbcst/page/home).
 Since leaving for college my family moved to the Bay Area so that is where I reside while on breaks.
-While at Notre Dame I live in [Fisher Hall](https://fisher.nd.edu/#/), and spend much of my time in room B010 (better known as coder quad) working on school work and other CS projects.
+While at Notre Dame I live in [Fisher Hall](https://fisher.nd.edu/#/).

 ## Interests